delosman/Enhanced-Tetris/README.md

 # Enhanced Tetris
 A modern implementation of the classic Tetris game with endless gameplay and level progression.
-Built purely with HTML!
+Built purely with HTML and Javascript (with a bit of CSS ;))

 <img src="./samp-img.png" alt="Game Preview" width="400">